 If you are a UESP account owner, you will receive form TC-675H, Utah Educational Savings Plan Tax Statement for Contributions, Withdrawals, and Transfers, from UESP.
-Your allowable credit is shown in box 1A or 1B, whichever applies.
-Enter this credit on TC-40A, Part 3, using code 20.
+If your filing status is single, head of household, married filing separate or qualifying widower, enter on TC-40A, Part 3, the amount from TC-675H, box 1A.
+If your filing status is married filing joint, enter the amount from TC-675H, box 1B.
+Use code 20.